How To Improve As Frost Death Knight — Battle for Azeroth (BfA) 8.1

 Similarly, every point of Runic Power you generate when already at maximum Runic Power is a fraction of a lost Frost Strike.
 If you are using the Breath of Sindragosa build then you may find yourself over-capping Runic Power occasionally, try to avoid this.
 There are no situations where it would be better to spend a Rune than it would be to avoid capping Runic Power.

-2. Accidentally Cancelling Breath of Sindragosa
+2. Making Sure Not to Accidentally Cancel Breath of Sindragosa

 There is a macro that will prevent this from occurring, which is provided in the Macros and Addons section.

-3. Not Pooling Runes for Gathering Storm
+3. Pooling Runes for Gathering Storm

 Gathering Storm requires you to spend Runes in order to increase the strength of your Remorseless Winter.
 In order to maximize your Gathering Storm we recommend you pool at least 3 Runes before Remorseless Winter comes off cooldown.

-4. Low Icy Talons Uptime
+4. High Icy Talons Uptime

 If you are running the talent Icy Talons, then you want to make sure that when you are low on resources that you manage your resources correctly.
 When you are resource starved but still have enough Runic Power to use a Frost Strike, we recommend increasing the amount of time in between each Frost Strike cast so you can maintain your Icy Talons 3-stack buff.
 This is only recommended to do when you are low on both Runic Power and Runes.

-5. Not Pooling Resources for Breath of Sindragosa
+5. Pooling Resources for Breath of Sindragosa

 If you are running the talent Breath of Sindragosa, then you have noticed it draining your Runic Power fairly quickly.
 In order to maximize the duration of your Breath of Sindragosa, you want to start pooling both Runes and Runic Power about 10 seconds before your Breath of Sindragosa comes off cooldown.
 We recommend you pool about 3 or more Runes, and about 70+ Runic Power.

-6. Using Anti-Magic Shell on Non-Magical Damage
+6. Not Using Anti-Magic Shell on Non-Magical Damage

 The defensive cooldown Anti-Magic Shell only absorbs magical damage, therefore making it useless when it comes to physical damage.
 A common mistake is people casting it to protect against physical damage and not gaining the benefit of a defensive absorb or the Runic Power generation.
 Make sure you know if an ability from a boss is a physical or magical ability.